rokath/tcobs/docs/TCOBSv2Specification.md

 | `11 00 00 00 00 00 00 00` | `11 Z0 Z2`        | 17 as 64-bit little-endian integer |
 | `FF FF FF FF FF FF FF FF` | `F0 F3`           | -1 as 64-bit little-endian integer |

-This frees the developer to plan in advance the integer transmit bit size of its values, when bandwidth or storage is limited.
+This lets developers choose integer transfer widths in advance when bandwidth or storage is limited.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ##  5. <a name='SigilBytes'></a>Sigil Bytes

-* Which pattern are used as sigil bytes is an optimizing question.
-The table seems to be reasonable concerning the assumption to have statistically more FF- and 00-bytes in the data stream, especially also short rows of them.
-Any equal bytes in a row are covered as well.
+* Which patterns are used as sigil bytes is an optimization question.
+The table below follows the assumption that `FF` and `00` occur more often in the data stream, especially in short runs.
+Runs of any equal byte are covered as well.

 | Value 7-5 | Bits 7-0   | Hex Range| Byte Name       | Single Cipher Value | Sign  | Offset Bits      | Offset Value| Usage | Remark |
 |    -      | -          | -        | -               | :-:                 | -     | -                | -           | -     | - |